 We continue along the comfortable uphill path which is aided in the most exposed and slippery sections.
 Attention to some points where it is possible to meet tongues of snow even in late season.
 We continue in the not difficult climb however rather frantic.
 Above us the final destination of our itinerary appears - the Rifugio Lagazuoi.
 We continue uphill in a pleasant dolomitic context without encountering particular difficulties.
 Near the ridge yes fold to the right climbing the last sections of the path now into view of the Lagazuoi summit cross (2778 m - 1h 15 'from the start - 2h from the parking lot).

 We begin the descent going down along the ridge in the direction of the very popular Rifugio Lagazuoi (2778 m - 15 'from the summit).
-From the shelter we will have two return options:
+From the hut we will have two return options:

 This easy aided path is ideal for beginners and people who want to approach the world of via ferrata.
 It is sometimes exposed but never technically difficult.
 Few vertical passages are present.
 The gallery is long and at times a little rough.
 Very beautiful itinerary from the point of view of landscape with a remarkable view from the summit of Lagazuoi.